lauris/awesome-scala/README.md

 * [Lamma](https://github.com/maxcellent/lamma) – A Scala date library for date and schedule generation.
 * [Scala Graph](http://www.scala-graph.org/) – A Scala library with basic graph functionality that seamlessly fits into the Scala standard collections library
 * [Cassovary](https://github.com/twitter/cassovary) – A Scala library that is designed from the ground up for space efficiency, handling graphs with billions of nodes and edges.
+* [REPLesent](https://github.com/marconilanna/REPLesent) - A neat little tool to build presentations using the Scala REPL

 ## Android